dfyockey/demitile/README.md

 	* In Xfce...
 If checked, uncheck
 	`Automatically tile windows when moving toward the screen edge` on the Accessibility Tab in Window Manager Tweaks.
+	* In Mate...
+If checked, uncheck `Enable side by side tiling` on the Placement tab in Window Preferences.

 5. (Optional) Disable shadows under windows.

 	* Recommended to provides sharper visual definition of tiled window edges.
 	* In Xfce...
 If checked, uncheck `Show shadows under regular windows` on the Compositor Tab in Window Manager Tweaks.
+	* In Mate...
+Set Window Manager to `Marco + Compton` in the Windows section of Desktop Settings.